Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Analysis layer* → responsible for all processing, analysis, and generation of answers to user queries.
 It includes the Retriever and the Generator, responsible for retrieving the most relevant information and creating coherent and personalized responses, respectively.
 - *User layer* → interface through which the user interacts directly with the service, offering the ability to query the knowledge base, view answers with referenced sources, manage documents, and provide feedback.

-The service is sized per GPU unit.
-Each unit consists of one NVIDIA H100 GPU.

 The service offers the following advantages:

 - *Access to up-to-date knowledge* → answers always based on the most recent internal and external documents.